magento/devdocs/guides/v1.0/get-started/gs-authentication.md

 github_link: get-started/gs-authentication.md
 ---

 <p>To make a REST web API call, you must supply an <i>authentication token</i> on the call.
-The token acts like an electronic key that lets you access the API.
-You request a token from the Magento token service at the REST endpoint that is defined for your user type.
+The token acts like an electronic key that lets you access the API.</p><p>You request a token from the Magento token service at the REST endpoint that is defined for your user type.
 The token service returns
-   a unique authentication token in exchange for a user name and password for a Magento account.
-When you make web API calls, you supply this token in the
+   a unique authentication token in exchange for a user name and password for a Magento account.</p><p>When you make web API calls, you supply this token in the
-   <code>Authorization: Bearer</code> header to prove your identity.
+   <code>Authorization</code> header to prove your identity.
 The token never expires but it can be revoked.
 </p>
-<p>To request an authentication token, read these sections:</p>
+<p>To request an authentication token and learn how to use it in web API calls, read these sections:</p>
 <ul>
 <li><a href="#curl-command-syntax">cURL command syntax</a></li>
 <li><a href="#auth-request">Authentication token request</a></li>